aws-amplify/aws-amplify.github.io/media/ui_library.md

 ## AWS Components

 ### User Authentication
-The authentication component utilizes the styles outlined in the styleguide to provide a minimal, yet lightly AWS-branded experience out of the box.
+The authentication component utilizes the styles outlined in the styleguide to provide a minimal styled experience out of the box.

 <span class="inline-div">
     <span class="title">New User Account</span>